John Winkin: University of Maine

 Winkin's club got off to a dismal start in 1984, losing 11 of their first 13 games on a road trip that pitted them against powers such as Texas and Oklahoma.
 But Maine righted the ship, going 22–7 to once again reach the CWS with a 33–18 record.
 In their opener against Oklahoma State the Black Bears got off to a quick start, taking a 4–0 lead in the second inning.
-But the Cowboys stormed back behind the bats of Pete Incaviglia and Randy Whisler, who each drove in 3 runs and led OSU to a 9–5 comeback win.
+But Pete Incaviglia and Randy Whisler of Oklahoma State each drove in 3 runs and led OSU to a 9–5 comeback win.
 Maine once again was paired against Miami, their CWS nemesis.
 After losing 11 straight games to the Hurricanes, Winkin's Bears had finally beaten them by sweeping a two-game regular season series played earlier in the year on Maine's home field in Orono.
 However, in the tournament Miami again dominated, leading 8–1 after four innings and 13–3 through six.
 The Bears mounted a rally in the top of the ninth, scoring four runs, but UMaine was eliminated, 13–7.

 The Black Bears set another school record for wins in 1985, going 38–17 with another win over Miami (Winkin's first when playing at the Florida school).
 However Maine suffered a pair of embarrassing defeats in the ECAC North Playoffs, losing to La Salle (10–2) and Long Island (4–1).
 Winkin's club failed to qualify for the NCAA playoffs for the first time since 1979.